dheeraj141/Computer-Vision-Udacity-810-Problem-Sets/PS2/Disparity_using_stereo/Readme.md

 <p>Disparity image using stereo.
-When a paif of left and right images are given and then the depth of the object is found using these pair of images </p>
+When a pair of left and right images are given and then the depth of the object is found using these pair of images </p>

 <p> <b> Instructions to run the code </b> </p>